TOPdesk/i18n-puzzles/puzzle3/README.md

 The IT department of a ficticious company named "TOPlap" has decided to introduce new, unicode-based password requirements.
 These criteria are as follows.

-- at least 4 characters, maxiumum 12 characters
+- a length of at least 4 and at most 12
 - at least one digit
-- at least one uppercase letter (examples: A or Ĳ)
+- at least one uppercase letter (with or without accents, examples: A or Ĳ)
-- at least one lowercase letter (examples: a or ŷ)
+- at least one lowercase letter (with or without accents, examples: a or ŷ)
 - at least one 'special' character, that is neither a digit nor part of the standard, unaccented 26-letter alphabet (examples: Ű, æ or ẞ)

 Given this [test input](./test-input):